pnnl/ruleset-checking-tool/docs/ruleset_functions/G311_exceptions/does_zone_meet_G3_1_1c.md

 		- now do the rule checks:
 		- if the zone peak differs by more than 10 btu/hr/sf from the average, then it meets the exception:
 		`if(abs(internal_loads[0]/internal_loads[1] - avg_internal_load) > 10):
-			- it meets the exception: `result = "C"`
+			- it meets the exception: `result = YES`
 		- OR if the eflh differs by more than 40, then the zone meets this exception:
 		`if(abs(internal_loads[2] - eflh) > 40):
-			- it meets the exception: `result = "C"`
+			- it meets the exception: `result = YES`
+		- if the zone is still eligible, check if it is a computer room zone (computer room zones are not eligible for this exception): `if result == YES:`
+			- use the function zones_with_computer_room_dict_x to get a list of zones including computer rooms: `computer_room_zones_dict = zones_with_computer_room_dict_x(B_RMD)`
+			- if the zone.id is in the computer_room_zones_dict, then this is a computer room zone and it is not eligible: `if zone.id in computer_room_zones_dict:`
+				- set the result to NO: `result = NO`
-		- at this point, if the result is not equal to "C", the zone doesn't meet the requirements and we should return the negative result without checking other systems: `return result`
+		- at this point, if the result is not equal to YES, the zone doesn't meet the requirements and we should return the negative result without checking other systems: `return result`

 **Returns** `result`